ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 Time to live is the remaining number of times a packet will be transfered from one host or router to another and has nothing to due with time.

-This prevents packets from being constantly transfered in the event of a routing definition error.
+This prevents packets from looping in the event of a routing definition error.

 For example host1 forwards to routerA which forwards to host1.

-The maximun is 255, the default varies with the system and the protocol.
+The maximun is 255, the default varies with the system and may be specifiec in the command.

-When the destination system receives ping, it creates an IMCP ECHO_REPLY with a TTL of
+When the destination system receives a ping, it creates an IMCP ECHO_REPLY

 - the value from the